 With a home equity loan, you can often borrow up to 85% of the equity you have in your home.

 Home Equity Line of Credit (HELOC)

-A HELOC is similar to a home equity loan, except that the funds are not distributed in a lump sum.
-The amount of money that can be borrowed is still tied to the amount of equity in the home, but the borrower accesses the funds as needed.
+A home equity line of credit, or HELOC, is similar to a home equity loan, except that the funds are not distributed in a lump sum.
+The amount of money you can borrow is still tied to the amount of equity you have in your home, but you are given access to a line of credit that you can borrow from as needed.

-Homeowners may have a better financial situation then when they originally took out their mortgage, so might have some room for negotiating a better rate when refinancing.
+Because cash-out refinancing involves revising your mortgage, it can be a good move if rates have dropped since you financed your home, or you’re in a better financial situation than when you originally took out your mortgage.
 Lenders typically look at an applicant’s financial history, as well as the appraised value of the home and how long the existing mortgage has been in place.

 Applying for a Home Improvement Loan

 Before choosing any type of home improvement loan, it’s a good idea to shop around and compare interest rates, terms, and fees from different lenders to ensure you’re getting the best possible deal.

 When applying for a home improvement loan, you’ll need to gather all the necessary documentation to support your application.
 Lenders typically require proof of income, proof of residence, and information about the project you plan to undertake.
 Some lenders may also ask for estimates or contractor bids to assess the cost of the project.